gokulct27/gokulct27/README.md

-- 👋 Hi, I’m @gokulct an data enthusiast
+- 👋 Hi, I’m @gokulct an data enthusiast from godsowncountry
 - watch and learn from my works..
 - 📫 How to reach me ...gokulct27@gmail.com